beurar/Viceroys-STALKER-ALife/README.md

 5. Enable **VSA_debugMode** to show on-screen debug messages and access testing actions.
    This option can now be toggled while a mission is running and the debug actions will appear automatically.
-6. When debug mode is active, your scroll menu includes options to trigger storms, spawn permanent or temporary anomaly fields, cycle existing fields, spawn spook zones, generate habitats, spawn ambient herds, place booby traps in town buildings, summon predator attacks, trigger AI panic or reset their behaviour, and other test helpers.
+6. When debug mode is active, your scroll menu includes options to trigger storms, spawn stable or unstable anomaly fields, cycle existing fields, spawn spook zones, generate habitats, spawn ambient herds, place booby traps in town buildings, summon predator attacks, trigger AI panic or reset their behaviour, and other test helpers.
 All spawn actions run on the server so they work correctly in multiplayer.
-Permanent fields will show a randomly generated name on their marker for easy reference.
+Stable fields will show a randomly generated name on their marker for easy reference.
 7. Use the **Mark All Buildings** and **Mark Bridges** actions from this menu if you need to visualize these objects.
 Buildings are no longer marked automatically when debug mode is enabled.

 ## Usage